Towards reconstructing experimental sparse-view X-ray CT data with diffusion models: Methodology

 \subsection{Generative Priors}

-Given the datasets described above, we train three priors: \begin{itemize} \item \textit{Standard SL prior} ($\mathbf{f}_\text{std}$): A model trained on $\mathcal{X}_\text{std}$.
-It represents a narrow distribution centered on the ideal features of the canonical Shepp-Logan phantom. \item \textit{Experimental SL prior} ($\mathbf{f}_\text{exp}$): A model trained on $\mathcal{X}_\text{exp}$.
-It represents a narrow distribution tailored to the specific geometric properties and ellipse parameters of the laser-cut Shepp-Logan phantom. \item \textit{Mixed SL prior} ($\mathbf{f}_\text{mix}$): A model trained on the $\mathcal{X}_\text{mix}$.
-It represents a distribution with broad coverage, encompassing the variability of both the experimental geometry and the standard analytical phantom. \end{itemize}
+Using these datasets, we train three corresponding priors.
+The \textit{Standard SL prior} ($\mathbf{f}_\text{std}$) models the narrow distribution of ideal canonical phantoms.
+The \textit{Experimental SL prior} ($\mathbf{f}_\text{exp}$) is explicitly tailored to the geometric design of our physical laser-cut phantom.
+Finally, the \textit{Mixed SL prior} ($\mathbf{f}_\text{mix}$) provides a broader distribution by encompassing both standard and experimental variations.